Gins47/Fabric/README.md

 # Running fabcar Node.js chaincode as an external service

-In this tutorial, I will be demonstrating

-# Start the service
+Setting up the external builder and launcher

+We will need to customize our peer first to enable this feature.
+In this tutorial, we use very simple shell scripts that can be run directly within the default Fabric peer images.
+Modify the externalBuilders field in the core.yaml file [inside config folder] to resemble the configuration below:

 Modify the externalBuilders field in the core.yaml file to resemble the configuration below: